AgoraDoc/agora-style-guide/_content/language-and-grammar.md

 - Do not use abbreviations.
 Exceptions: Units of measure with numbers, and "Ltd." or "Inc."
 - Capitalize acronyms.
 - Do not use periods after the letters in acronyms.
 Exception: "U.S." when it is used as an adjective.
 - Spell out uncommon acronyms the first time they appear.
-Example: "ANA (A New Acronym)."
+Example: "A New Acronym (ANA)."
 - Do not use Latin abbreviations such as "e.g." or "etc."
 _________

 Abbreviations are a shortened version of a word used to represent the whole.
 Examples include "s" for "seconds" or "approx." for "approximately."

 As a general rule, only use abbreviations in technical documentation for units of measure, and then only when they are joined with a number.
 For example, "15 s" is acceptable, but "The interval is measured in s." is not.
 Do not use a period after an abbreviated unit of measure.
-For more information, see Units of Measure.
+For more information, see [Units of Measurement](formatting-and-organization.md#units-of-measurement).

 In most other cases (such as "approx."), spell out the word.
 The only obvious exceptions are "Ltd." or "Inc." in a company's name.